 Create a germ-free zone.
 Ask that any trusted visitors remove shoes, wash hands and use sanitizer upon entering your house.
 Make sure everyone knows that if they are sick or have been sick in the last week, your family must take the proper precautions, and that may mean not being allowed to visit.
 Print out this handy sign to hang on your front door and to email out to friends and family.

 Take advantage of delivery and drive thru options.
-This is an advantageous time to live in, given all the grocery and meal delivery options: Instacart, Shipt, Favor, even Amazon Prime Now.
+This is an advantageous time to live in, given all the grocery and meal delivery options.
 Take advantage of these as much as you can!
 Have to get out?
-Take yourself through a drive thru for a quick meal or eat yourself to a drive thru coffee.
+Take yourself through a drive thru for a quick meal or treat yourself to a drive thru coffee.

 Go disposable.
 Consider using paper towels instead of hand towels after washing hands.
 It’s temporary and will help cut down on dish towel laundry.